RachitKeertiDas/Scitech-Blogs/_posts/2019-04-25-new-post-readme.md

 ### Guidelines to create a new post:
 To create a new post, follow the given steps:

-1. Write your post in markdown
+1. Write your post in markdown.
 2. Make sure to have different paragraphs in your post
 3. The front matter of your post should look similar to the following:
 ```